Last updated Oct 19th, 2022

 This is why it’s so important to define your market niche.
 This is essentially a profile of your “ideal” or average customer.

 For example, if you sell reasonably priced silver jewelry, your target demographic may be moderate-income women that work in an office.
+Or if you are offering digital marketing services for roofing contractors, it makes sense to tailor your offers to construction companies.

 Once you know who you are selling to, you can then tailor your content and campaigns to capture their attention.